-The variety of housing types available in the towncity in 2020 are predominantly single family (98%).
-Six multi-familymulti-family homes were added in 2020, whereas single
+The variety of housing types available in the town in 2020 are predominantly single family (98%).
+Six multi-family homes were added in 2020.
+Single family detached saw a decline in units and single family attached saw a small incline.
+Due to its land use zoning, Atherton has developed far fewer multifamily units than the region. .